Tenth Acre Farm

 Pro Tip: Wear gloves to handle the mature, hairy leaves.

 Personally, I enjoy a combination of the two approaches to make the most of borage.
-By cutting half of my plants back early, I get nutrient-rich, weed suppressing mulch, and by allowing half of them to flower before cutting, I attract pollinators and sow the next generation of seeds.
+By cutting half of my plants back early, I get weed suppressing mulch.
+By allowing half of them to flower before cutting, I attract pollinators and sow the next generation of seeds.

 I even allow some of the wild plants to remain standing in the garden all season, in case beneficial insects have chosen my garden for shelter and reproduction.